-In the normal eye, there are two structures that are mainly responsible for refracting, or bending light so that it focuses properly on the retina.
+In the normal eye, there are two structures that are mainly responsible for refracting or bending light so that it focuses properly on the retina.
 The first structure is the outermost layer called the cornea.
 The second is the crystalline lens, which is located behind the colored part of the eye, or the iris.
 Both the cornea and the lens must be perfectly clear if your vision is to be clear.
-While the cornea maintains its clarity throughout life, the lens may undergo a number of changes as you age.
+While the cornea maintains its clarity throughout life, the lens may undergo several changes as you age.

 Cataracts normally develop slowly and don’t disturb your eyesight early on.
 But with time, cataracts will eventually interfere with your vision.
 At first, stronger lighting and eyeglasses can help you deal with cataracts.
 But if impaired vision interferes with your usual activities, you might need cataract surgery.
 Signs and symptoms of cataracts include: